 Does Everyone in the Group Need Insurance?

-However, one of the most appealing aspects of travel insurance is the fact that traveling companions and family members (spouses, domestic partners, children, grandparents, grandchildren, daughters- or sons-in-law, nieces and nephews, etc.) count when it comes to covered reasons for canceling your cruise.
-If your travel companion falls ill and can't make the cruise, or your aging mother is rushed to the hospital, your policy should reimburse you for canceling your trip.
+However, one of the most appealing aspects of travel insurance is the fact that travelling companions and family members (spouses, domestic partners, children, grandparents, grandchildren, daughters- or sons-in-law, nieces and nephews, etc.) count when it comes to covered reasons for cancelling your cruise.
+If your travel companion falls ill and can't make the cruise, or your aging mother is rushed to the hospital, your policy should reimburse you for cancelling your trip.

-Take this example: Sue and Jim are traveling together.
+Take this example: Sue and Jim are travelling together.
 Sue buys an insurance policy, but Jim does not.
 A week before the cruise, Jim gets appendicitis and must cancel his trip.
 Since he doesn't have trip insurance, he forfeits all of the money he's paid to the cruise line and airline.
-Since Sue has insurance, she can cancel her trip and make a claim on this "event" (her traveling companion getting sick and canceling).
-She can do this since her policy includes traveling companions in its cancellation coverage.
+Since Sue has insurance, she can cancel her trip and make a claim on this "event" (her travelling companion getting sick and cancelling).
+She can do this since her policy includes travelling companions in its cancellation coverage.

 What's Not Covered?